Inductive constructions for frameworks on a two-dimensional fixed torus: Introduction

 \section{Introduction}

-The study of the rigidity of periodic frameworks has witnessed an explosion of interest in recent years \cite{PowerAffine,SymmetryPeriodic,Theran,InfiniteBarJointFrameworksCrystals,BorceaStreinuII,periodicFrameworksAndFlexibility,myThesis}.
-This is due in part to questions raised by the materials science community about the rigidity or flexibility of {\it zeolites}, a type of mineral with crystalline structure characterized by a repetitive or periodic porous pattern \cite{flexibilityWindow}.
-Rigidity theory may provide some tools to facilitate the study of these compounds.
+The study of the rigidity of periodic frameworks has witnessed an explosion of interest in recent years \cite{BorceaStreinuII,periodicFrameworksAndFlexibility,DeterminancyRepetitive,Theran,InfiniteBarJointFrameworksCrystals,PowerAffine,SymmetryPeriodic}.
+This is due in part to questions raised by the materials science community about the rigidity or flexibility of {\it zeolites}, a type of mineral with crystalline structure characterized by a repetitive porous pattern \cite{flexibilityWindow, enumerationTetrahedral}.
+This type of material can be modelled as a fragment of an infinite periodic framework.

+A periodic framework in the plane consists of a locally finite infinite graph together with a placement of the vertices in $\mathbb R^2$ such that the resulting object is symmetric with respect to the free action of $\mathbb Z^2$ \cite{periodicFrameworksAndFlexibility}.
+Such a periodic framework has a finite number of vertex and edge orbits with respect to the periodic (translational) symmetry.

-In this paper we consider infinite periodic frameworks as frameworks on a torus, where we use the torus as a ``fundamental region" for a tiling of the plane.
-In particular, we study frameworks on a flat torus of fixed size and shape.
-Experimental evidence has suggested that for some molecular compounds, the time scales of lattice movement (e.g. deformations of the torus) may be several orders of magnitude slower than the molecular deformations within the lattice, making the ``fixed torus" a more relevant setting for the study of rigidity than it may at first appear \cite{ThorpePrivate}.
-In addition, when we allow the lattice (torus) to deform, then any periodic framework that is not rigid will have the property that the velocities of the vertices that are ``far away from the centre" will become arbitrarily large.
+In this paper we consider periodic frameworks as orbit frameworks on a topological torus, where we use the torus as a ``fundamental region" for a tiling of the plane.
+In particular, we study frameworks on a flat torus of fixed size and shape (the {\it fixed torus}).
+Considering the rigidity of frameworks on the fixed torus corresponds to the study of the rigidity of frameworks with {\it forced periodicity}.
+Such a framework is constrained to remain periodic (with the same translational symmetry) throughout its motion.
+When the torus is {\it not} fixed, and we instead allow the torus to undergo affine deformation, then a flexible framework on this {\it variable torus} corresponds to an infinite periodic framework with the property that the velocities of the vertices that are ``far away from the centre" will become arbitrarily large.
+This may be problematic for the representation of physical materials as periodic frameworks, which partly motivates the use of the fixed torus.

+We regard an infinite periodic framework as a finite graph $G$ realized on the fixed torus, where $G$ is the orbit graph under the periodic symmetry.
+To represent this, we use a labelled multigraph $\pog$ where $m$ is a labelling of the directed edges of $G$ by elements of $\mathbb Z^2$.
+This is a {\it gain graph:} a graph with edges that are labeled invertibly by group elements.
+The edge labels provide information about how the framework `wraps' around the torus, or equivalently, how the periodic framework is connected together.
+The gains can also be summed along paths or cycles in the graph, which will be crucial for providing a combinatorial description of generic rigidity on the fixed torus.